 About Your Credit Score

-Before lenders decide to give you a loan, they have to know if you are willing and able to repay that loan.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
+Before deciding on what terms they will offer you a loan, lenders want to discover two things about you: whether you can repay the loan, and if you will pay it back.
+To figure out your ability to pay back the loan, they assess your debt-to-income ratio.
 To calculate your willingness to repay the mortgage loan, they consult your credit score.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments lower your credit score, but consistently making future payments on time will raise your score.
+Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They may need to build up credit history before they apply.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is sufficient information in your credit to generate an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply.

-Mutual Security Mortgage can answer questions about credit reports and many others.
-Give us a call at (303) 931-7879.
+Mutual Security Mortgage can answer your questions about credit reporting.
+Call us at (303) 931-7879.